allegheny-college-cmpsc-481-spring-2021/course-materials/README.md

 #### Canonical course description

 A continuation of CMPSC 480, with a focus on the collaborative enhancement of innovative software.
-While partnering with members of the course and receiving mentorship from experts in thesoftware community, students document, improve, and maintain a publicly available software tool.During a weekly practical session, students use state-of-the-art technology to complete and releasea significant software product, describing it through oral presentations and written documents fea-tured on a web site.
+While partnering with members of the course and receiving mentorship from experts in the software community, students document, improve, and maintain a publicly available software tool.During a weekly practical session, students use state-of-the-art technology to complete and releasea significant software product, describing it through oral presentations and written documents featured on a web site.

 * Prerequisite Knowledge: `CMPSC 203` and `CMPSC 480`
 * Distribution Requirements: None

 #### Less canonical, but still official, course description

 `CMPSC 480` helped you learn skills centered on self-presentation.
-Though you will spend a fair bit ofyour career refining and growing these abilities, working in the disciplines directly and tangentially-related to computer science often requires the real goods: projects.
+Though you will spend a fair bit of your career refining and growing these abilities, working in the disciplines directly and tangentially-related to computer science often requires the real goods: projects.
 While many developers credit involvement in open source projects as their true career launchpad, even those who successfully navigated the maze of “Pull Requests” and endless pages of releasenotes and discussion often admit that barriers to their first contribution were steep.
 As a developer, you're familiar with using open source software.
 Even as just a passive consumer of the web, you’ve undoubtedly been exoposed to it: in fact, you wouldn't be reading this document right now without it.
 This course focuses on transforming you from a user to a contributor or, if you’re already part of a public project, growing your open source profile.

 #### Learning objectives